 In a fetched reference, data for the HTML presentation must be retrieved from the location in the input document to which the reference points.
 The elements wfc and vc (which appeared in Section 4) are fetched elements.
-For example, the element <wfc def='NoExternalRefs'/> points with its def attribute to the element whose contents are a heading fetched from the wfcnote element.
+For example, the element <wfc def="NoExternalRefs"/> points with its def attribute to the element and should be formatted as an HTML anchor whose contents are a heading fetched from the wfcnote element.
 The stylesheet obtains the heading with the XSLT instruction